cmb69/register_xh/README.md

 ### User and Group Administration

 The first thing you should do is to adjust the user groups according to your needs.
-You can do this under `Plugins` → `Register` → `Group administration`.
+You can do this under `Plugins` → `Register` → `Groups`.
-You can administrate the users under `Plugins` → `Register` → `User administration`.
+You can administrate the users under `Plugins` → `Register` → `Users`.
-Both screens should be pretty much self explaining, but some notes about the latter seem to be in order:

-- The selectbox allows to filter the users by an access group.
-When you add a new user, the filter is reset, as you might not be able to see the new user record otherwise.
-When you save the data all user records will be saved, even if they are filtered out.

-- You can sort the user records by clicking on the respective column heading.

-- The status can have one of the following values (the label of the values are language specific, and can be changed in the language settings):
+The status can have one of the following values (the label of the values are language specific, and can be changed in the language settings):

 - `activated`:
   the user has the full privileges according to his groups
 - `locked`:
   the user has the full privileges according to his groups, but may not change his preferences
 - `deactivated`:
   the user account is (temporarily) deactivated
 - `not yet activated`:
   the user has registered, but the account has not been activated

-- In both group as well as user administration adding or deleting a user is temporary; to make the changes permanent, you have to explicitly save them.

-Please note also, that the possibility to switch to admin mode after being logged in as registered admin has been removed.
+Please note that the possibility to switch to admin mode after being logged in as registered admin has been removed.
 The call to `registeradminmodelink()` is now deprecated and does not return the link anymore.
 Plugins should not offer any backdoor to circumvent the